 Cheaper Class Alternatives

 Your college education will not be exclusively made of up the core classes specific to the degree you are working towards.
 Many major universities require what are called prerequisites, or general studies credits before you are even qualified to take those upper level classes.
+For instance, you can pursue paralegal courses online that’ll enable you to become a valuable member of the legal fraternity.
+Having such a certification will allow you to pursue advanced legal courses that will enhance your career prospects.
 Learning about your university’s transfer guidelines and earning the credits at a community college will save you money.
 This would be a great time also to get familiar with your university’s student resources counselors, as they are a built-in option to help you identify which offsite colleges offer classes that meet the requirements of you school while costing you less per credit.
 Many of these off-site classes can be taken online, with a pass/fail grading structure, or even open entry/open exit style which gives you freedom of time and location to get the coursework completed.

 Try Out a Side Hustle

 College students often have nontraditional schedules which can make working while going to school difficult but that does not mean that you still cannot make money.
 Seasonal work is a great side hustle to explore when considering options for generating income.
 Landscaping, summer nanny jobs, various positions at golf courses or community pools, and retail jobs during the holiday season are all good places to start.
 The commitment level is low with a seasonal job because there are defined start and end dates and additionally seasonal work can also be sought out during breaks in between college semesters allowing you to not be forced to split your focus between school and work.